 The Tools menu contains options for modifying AccuTerm's settings, dialing a number, initiating file transfers and data capture, recording a macro and opening the script window.
 Each of these options opens a dialog box where the desired function is performed.
 See the appropriate topic for details on each function.

-Tools ► Dialer...
+Tools ► Connect to server...